Magoc-s/Magoc-s.github.io/index.md

 {:.lead}

 What are our capabilities as engineers?
-This question defines a new era of engineering, where understanding interdisciplinary systems and end-of-life responsibilities require new ways of thinking.
+This question defines a new era of engineering, where understanding transdisciplinary systems and whole-of-life responsibilities require new ways of thinking.

 The Bandalang Studio is a place to help shape these conversations, forge lasting relationships and drive change towards a more sustainable and equitable future.